cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 --tx-out $(cat /home/user/cardano/keys/payment1.addr)+749825831
 ```

 Now an important question you might ask here is that, why is the amount `749825831 lovelace`?
-Well remember that we calculated the fee to be `174169 lovelace` and someone has to pay the transaction fee.
+Well remember that we calculated the fee to be `174169 lovelace` and someone has to shoulder the transaction fee, so we decide that `payment` should pay for the fee with the change `lovelace` amount.
 So we calculate that `750000000 - 174169 = 749825831` and so the total change would be `749825831 lovelace`.

 We then specify the transaction fee like so: